 In order to setup the kingdom of His Father, Messiah had to remove the old types, which had pointed to the true type.

-He removed the High Priest, as Messiah is our High Priest, who intercedes for us.
+- He removed the Jewish high priest, as Messiah is our High Priest, who intercedes for us.

-He removed the Jewish priest system, because the saints (made up of believing Jews and Gentiles) are the priests who offer spiritual sacrifices to the Father.
+- He removed the Jewish priest system, as the saints (made up of believing Jews and Gentiles) are the priests who offer spiritual sacrifices to the Father.

 The kingdom of Elohim was setup in the first century.
 This is explained in the study Messiah Setup His Kingdom